What are the challenges of diversity in the workplace and how to mitigate them?

 While the concept of workplace diversity sounds exciting and engaging, it cannot be accessible in reality.
 A lot of sensitive subjects and topics will need to be handled carefully.
 Policies and procedures will need to be revised to suit the minority groups.
 If they are not handled well by the top management, the whole scenario of diversity can even make the organization upside down, affecting the quality of work and tarnishing the name.
 Decision-makers need to be well-informed of the potential issues they may face so that they can be ready with strategies to combat them and ensure diversity initiatives take account of:

-Cognitive diversity: are disparities owing to race and culture, education and class, developmental disabilities, personal experiences, skills, and so on skills.
+Cognitive diversity: Cognitive diversities are disparities owing to race and culture, education and class, developmental disabilities, personal experiences, skills, and so on skills.
 While the differences can help produce a constructive outcome to arrive at the best solution, these differences should be encouraged only moderately.

 Challenges to Workplace Diversity

 While 57% of employees think their organizations should be more diverse, region and age diversity is still problematic in most organizations.
 There are cases where workers who belong to the minority group may have to silently bear the power and influence within the organization.
-Here are a few challenges to make a note of and take precautionary steps toward building a positive work culture in your diverse organization:
+Here are a few challenges to make a note of and take precautionary steps toward building a positive inclusive culture in your diverse organization:

 1. Communication barriers

-A diverse workforce means more employees speaking different languages.
+An inclusive environment means more employees speaking different languages.
 Though there are bilingual employees to overcome language barriers, communication between team members can be time-taking to comprehend and understand.
 Many potential employees may have immense skill and knowledge but might have learned the subjects in their local language.
 English, though considered universal, is not the first language for many.

 Language barriers can even create misunderstandings and cause issues because of ineffective communication.
 Failing to understand job-related tasks and instructions can affect the productivity and efficiency of a team to perform well.

-An organization that plans to include diversity should formulate strict policies for communication between employees.
-The gender and age gap should not be a reason for employees to misbehave or dominate others.
+An organization that plans to include diversity efforts should formulate strict policies for communication between employees.
+The gender discrimination and age gap should not be a reason for employees to misbehave or dominate others.
 Mainly, when employees communicate in their local language, it may be challenging for others to understand.
 Using certain slang words or a particular language can cause disparity and leave out those who are not proficient in that language.

-For instance, female and male employees may have communication issues when they don’t communicate politely or use swear words or notions that hurt.
+For instance, female employees and male employees may have communication issues when they don’t communicate politely or use swear words or notions that hurt.
 It could lead to misunderstandings and can turn into verbal attacks.
 Younger employees may be sometimes addressed disrespectfully by the older generations.
 Communication issues like these can turn up at any time.
 Employees who have a friend circle with their existing colleagues can also have misunderstandings outside of work, which can affect their professional life.

-Steps to overcome communication barriers:
+Steps to overcome communication barriers with different inclusion efforts:

 - Hire bilingual employees or train managers to be bilingual.
 Bilingualism increases competitive advantage significantly to include having employees with advanced skills and abilities, primarily if the organization focuses on growing internationally.